WHAT TYPES OF CLIENTS DO WE TYPICALLY WORK WITH?

 WHAT IS A FEE ONLY ADVISOR?

 Fee-Only Advisors are financial planners that are Registered Investment Advisers (RIA) with a fiduciary responsibility to act in their clients' best interest.
-They do not accept any fees or compensation based on product sales.
-The have fewer inherent conflicts of interest, and they generally provide more comprehensive advice.
+They do not accept any fees or compensation based on product sales, which leads to fewer inherent conflicts of interest, and generally they provide more comprehensive advice.

 WHAT IS THE FIDUCIARY STANDARD OF CARE?